ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 registration, you have to create one now before you can continue.
 The GitHub page or a search engine should give you the detailed instructions how you can create a personal access token.
-The token is a long ASCII [string]{.str}, which you may store in some file, and paste in later when GitHub ask for passwords when uploading files.
+The token is a long ASCII [string], which you may store in some file, and paste in later when GitHub ask for passwords when uploading files.
 Later, you can save the token in the local git database somehow, that may save you from the copy/paste process.